Twenty-2020/Metacrafter-AVAX-1/README.md

 ## Description

 The code is written in Solidity, a programming language for developing in Ethereum.
-The contract contains functions for minting, as well as burning tokens.
 The program serves as a good introduction to Solidity programming, through the use of require, assert, and reverse functions.

 ### Executing program
 The code can be run using Remix, an online Solidity IDE.
 Remix can be accessed and used in https://remix.ethereum.org/.